mlz-ictrl/nicos/doc/source/devices.rst

 .. class:: Device

-   This class supports setting parameters from the configuration, and allows the user to get and set parameter values.
+   This class is the most basic class to use for NICOS devices.
+It supports setting parameters from the configuration, and allows the user to get and set parameter values via automatically created properties.

    .. rubric:: Special attributes